Thirumal Perumai: Plot

-Goddess Lakshmi reincarnated as the daughter of Periyalvar in Srivilliputhur.
+Lakshmi, Hindu goddess of wealth and beauty, is reincarnated as the daughter of Periyalvar in Srivilliputhur.
 She was named Andal or Kodhai.

 As she grew up, she learned about Krishna and loved him.
 She sang the Tiruppavai to wake the deity every morning.
 Once, she dressed up as a bride and wore the deity's garland before it was offered to him.
 Just as she was admiring herself – her father caught her and slapped her.
 After much crying, she promised never to wear the deity's garland again.
 Periyalvar did puja to Vishnu and put a new garland on him.
 To his surprise, it fell off.
 Periyalvar learned that Vishnu only liked garlands that had been worn by Andal.
 Andal comes in with the previous garland and then they garland Vishnu.

 Periyalvar later arranges for Andal's marriage after she told him that she dreamed about Krishna marrying her.
 The two travel to Srirangam and enter the sanctum of the temple.
 Andal, dressed as a bride merges with the idol and Vishnu appears, telling Periyalvar that Andal was none other than Lakshmi herself.
 Andal was later considered as the only female Alvar saint and a shrine was built for her in both Srirangam and Srivilliputhur temples.